What’s the Best Way to Watch a Nest Without Disturbing the Parents or Chicks?

-Observing nesting birds deepens our understanding and appreciation of the complex and fascinating lives of these animals.
-But nest monitoring needs to be done safely for it to have value for both the birds and for you.
-The Cornell Lab runs a citizen science project called NestWatch that offers the following advice about how to monitor a nest safely:
+Observing nesting birds is a great way to deepen your understanding and appreciation of the complex and fascinating lives of these animals.
+But nest monitoring needs to be done safely.
+The Cornell Lab’s NestWatch project offers the following advice about how to monitor a nest safely:

-• Do not approach nests when young are close to fledging.
-When the young are disturbed during this stage, they may leave the nest prematurely.
-Young that fledge prematurely usually do not stay in the nest despite attempts to return them, and their survival rates away from the nest are low.
-When young birds are fully feathered and very alert, only observe the nest from a distance.
+- Do not approach nests when young are close to fledging.
+If the young are disturbed during this stage, they may leave the nest prematurely.
+Young that fledge prematurely usually do not stay in the nest despite attempts to return them, and may not survive.
+When young birds are old enough that they are fully feathered and alert, that’s a sign it’s time to observe the nest from a distance.

-• Avoid disturbing nests during bad weather as this can be stressful for the birds.
+- Avoid disturbing nests during bad weather as this can stress the birds.
 If it is cold, damp, or rainy, postpone checking nests until another day.

 If you have found a nest, why not consider monitoring it for NestWatch?
 NestWatch participants enter data into a centralized database that is used to help scientists learn more about nesting birds and bird populations.
 You can review the Nest Watching Manual to learn more.
 This is a fun way to enjoy birds and to contribute to our understanding of their ecology.